French Assurance Vie (French Life Insurance investment policies)

 Gains achieved during the better years are set aside to smooth out any difficulties in future years.

-Most Euro Funds will have set aside gains in 2016 - and so should be able to compensate for ongoing low returns as well as losses when selling government bonds in the future.
+Given the high current value of government bonds, most Euro Funds will have set aside gains and should be able to compensate partially for ongoing low returns as well as losses when selling government bonds in the future.

 The insurer guarantees the original capital (net of entrance charges) invested in the Euro Fund.